We love the panoramic sunroof in the 2019 Kia Sorento, and we love the useable 3rd row. 📸 Deb Thompson

 VW Tiguan

-Why You’ll Love It: This is the smallest of 7 seater SUVs.
-When VW first introduced the Tiguan with a third row it was limited to the base model, but it proved so popular with urban families that it’s an available option in all models.
-And the size means it’s easy to drive, park and manage in traffic (and great MPG!).
+Why You’ll Love It: This is the smallest of the 7 seater SUVs.
+When VW first introduced the Tiguan with a third row, it was limited to the base model.
+However, it proved so popular with urban families that it’s now an available option in all models.
+The size means it’s easy to drive, park and manage in traffic (and great MPG!).
 The third row is a “convenience row,” however: it’s great for those times you’re in pinch—and yes, carpools count— and need to add two more people to the car.
-With the second-row bench seat, you’ll be able to accommodate 5 passengers in the back.
+With the second-row bench seat, you’ll be able to accommodate 5 passengers in the back normally.

 Now that you’ve got the right car for shuttling the kids this year, don’t forget to take care of yourself.
 (Be sure to check out our tips for reducing stress in the car, too.)
 Happy carpooling!